Hydroxychloroquine failed to prevent Covid-19, finds randomised clinical trial

 “Our objective was to answer the question of whether hydroxychloroquine worked to prevent disease or did not work,” Dr David Boulware, the lead researcher and an infectious diseases physician at the University of Minnesota, said in a statement.
 He added the team was “disappointed that this did not prevent Covid-19”.

-However, 40% of the participants who took the drug developed side effects like nausea, upset stomach and diarrhea.
+However, 40% of the participants who took the drug developed side effects like nausea, upset stomach and diarrhoea.
 But the researchers did not find that the drug led to serious heart problems – a concern that had earlier forced WHO to suspend the clinical trials of the drug.
 The decision to ban the anti-malarial drug was taken based on a study in medical journal The Lancet, published on May 22.
 The study had said that hydroxychloroquine could increase patient mortality rate in hospitals.
 The study also found that those administered the drug showed a higher frequency of arrhythmia, or irregular heartbeat.

 Use of hydroxychloroquine to prevent and treat Covid-19 has been a focus of public attention.
 India has been using the drug extensively and has also exported it to many foreign countries, including the United States.
 On May 22, the Ministry of Health and Family Welfare revised its advisory on the use of hydroxychloroquine as a prophylactic against the coronavirus.
 The ministry’s decision came after the National Task Force, constituted by the Indian Council of Medical Research, reviewed and recommended the use of the drug for coronavirus patients.